mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 58:29

 **Question:** I have one.
-When you say “zazen is the way,” by *zazen*, do you mean sitting in a zendo regularly, or something ... in general, by that? (*Transcriber’s Note:* Unfortunately, it seems that Katagiri Roshi didn’t hear the second part of the question.)
+When you say “zazen is the way,” by *zazen*, do you mean sitting in a zendo regularly, or something ... in general, by that?

 **Katagiri Roshi:** Well, regularly, that is the best way.
 Regularly on the daily basis, that is kind of making fire by rubbing the two trees or two branches.
 If you stop it, you miss the chance to make fire.
 So on the daily basis, this is pretty nice.
-But still, it is difficult according to the individual circumstances.
+But still, it is difficult according to the individual circumstances. (*Transcriber’s Note:* It seems that Katagiri Roshi didn’t hear the second part of the question.)

 **Questioner:** But essentially, you see that it should be with the group and with the teacher, as opposed to in some... less structured way.